cs4241-22a/a1-gettingstarted/README.md

 This project shows ...

-## Technical Achievements
+### Technical Achievements
-- **Styled page with CSS**: Added rules for the p, li, and a selectors...
+- **Styled page with CSS**: Added rules for the body, div, h1, h2, p, ul, table, and td.
+The body rule sets the font and background color, the div rule sets the color of each section, and the other rules set information about the text.
+- **

 ### Design Achievements
+- **Created a color palette using color.adobe.com** I used a color palette featuring purple as the primary color with a complementary harmony rule.
+The color wheel is attached to this repository as colors.PNG
-- **Used the Roboto Font from Google Fonts**: I used Roboto as the font for the primary copy text in my site.
+- **Used the Rubik Font from Google Fonts**: I used Rubik as the font for the primary copy text in my site.